narendiran1996/project-blogs/_posts/2020-08-15-vgaController.markdown

 ```

-&emsp; The complete code along with conversion back from memory file to image can be seen in [imageToMemoryConversion.ipynb](https://github.com/narendiran1996/vga_controller/blob/main/imageToMemoryConversion.ipynb).
+&emsp; The script to convert from image to memory file and from memory file to image can be seen in [imageToMemoryConversion.ipynb](https://github.com/narendiran1996/vga_controller/blob/main/imageToMemoryConversion.ipynb).

 ## Graphics Mode
-&emsp; The Graphics Mode is used for displaying images onto the monitor.
+&emsp; The Graphics Mode is used for displaying images onto the display.
 The Block Diagram for using the graphics mode can be seen below:

 <p>
 <img src="https://raw.githubusercontent.com/narendiran1996/vga_controller/main/DocsResources/GraphicsModeBlockDiagram.png" alt="Graphics Mode Block Diagram">